zenstackhq/zenstack-docs/docs/guides/authentication/lucia.md

 ## Prisma adapter

 Lucia connects to your database via an adapter, which provides a set of basic, standardized querying methods that Lucia can use.
-Since ZenStack is based on Prisma, you can

 Lucia has its own Prisma adapter `@lucia-auth/adapter-prisma`, which provides a set of basic, standardized querying methods.
 Since ZenStack is based on Prisma, you can use PrismaAdapter for the job: